kenogihara/alzheimers_project/README.md

 | No Memory Complaints   | 0.278496    |

 According to the second mosaic plots, we see that the majority of patients do not report any memory complaints.
 Among these patients, approximately 28% are diagnosed with Alzheimer's Disease.
-On the other hand, among those who report memory complaints, 64% are diagnosed with Alzeimer's Disease. **But how do we know if this is actually true?** In the next section, I will perform permutation testing to see if these differences are due to random chance.
+On the other hand, among those who report memory complaints, 64% are diagnosed with Alzheimer's Disease. **But how do we know if this is actually true?** In the next section, I will perform permutation testing to see if these differences are due to random chance.

 ## Hypothesis Testing